 While the southern white rhino is not endangered because of successful conservation efforts, northern white rhinos are on the brink of extinction in the wild and it is possible that they may unfortunately already be extinct.

-Conservationist are undertaking efforts to increase the numbers of rhinos by establishing new protected areas and increasing existing areas, improving security to combat and ultimately stop poaching, improving local and international laws to stop the horn trade and promoting eco-tourism.
+Conservationists are undertaking efforts to increase the numbers of rhinos by establishing new protected areas and increasing existing areas, improving security to combat and ultimately stop poaching, improving local and international laws to stop the horn trade, and promoting eco-tourism.